This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 - Zest of half a lemon

-- Begin boiling a large pot of salted water.
-Add in pasta while cooking mushrooms and cook to al dente (or just under al dente) according to package directions.
+- Begin boiling a large pot of salted water around the end of the mushroom's cooking time.
+Add in the pasta after cooking your mushrooms and cook to al dente (or just under al dente) according to package directions.

 - Taste and season with kosher salt and freshly cracked black pepper as needed.

 - To serve, plate the pasta with creamy mushroom sauce and add a ball of burrata (or tear apart a couple of large ones) over each serving.
 The cream inside the burrata will add more creaminess to your plates of pasta.